oTree-org/oTree/README.md

 ### Differences between oTree and Django

 #### Models
-* Field labels should go in the template formrow, rather than the model field's `verbose_name`.
+* Field labels should go in the template formfield, rather than the model field's `verbose_name`.
 * `null=True` and `default=None` are not necessary in your model field declarations; in oTree fields are null by default.
 * On `CharField`s, `max_length` is not required.